 David Morrison is highly regarded for his financial and regulatory disputes expertise.
 Steven Yip is a key name for construction, and Steven Birt is known for his work in IP.

 Morgan Lewis & Bockius is sought out for commercial litigation and arbitration work.
-The firm’s clients include China-based firms from various industries including real estate, private equity, banking, energy, e-commerce, telecommunications, and pharmaceuticals.
+Its Hong Kong disputes and litigation team regularly represents clients on multi-jurisdictional commercial disputes across Asia, and in connection with disputes arising globally for Asia-based clients.
 Charles Mo is a notable figure on the commercial disputes side, while Lesli Ligorner advises on labour and employment and white-collar crime disputes.
 Shaobin Zhu is noted for his IP litigation expertise.
+The firm's Hong Kong team secured a significant trial victory in David Lo v.
+Patrick Yeung, a complex trust and contract dispute concerning shares in Asian Capital Holdings (now ZZ Capital International).

 Client feedback